pmcteixeira/book-notes/articles/dagger_2_official_user_guide/dagger_2_official_user_guide.markdown

     .build();
 ```

-Note: If your @Component is not a top-level type, the generated component's name will be include its enclosing types' names, joined with an underscore.
+**NOTE:** If your `@Component` is not a top-level type, the generated component's name will be include its enclosing types' names, joined with an underscore.
 For example, this code:

 ```java
 class Foo {